TiiJeiJ8/E-Library/books/README.md

-# Books Collection
+# Book Organization

 [US English](./README.md) | [CN 中文](./README.zh-CN.md)

-Welcome to the E-Library books collection!
-This folder contains e-books organized using multiple methods to suit different browsing preferences.
+Welcome to the E-Library's book organization center.
+This directory helps you browse and discover books stored in the [`../library`](../library/README.md) folder, while related documents like summaries and notes are in the [`../docs`](../docs/README.md) folder.

 ## Organization Methods

 Choose the organization method that works best for you:

 ### 📁 [By Genre](by-genre/README.md)
 Browse books by their primary genre (Fiction, Non-Fiction, Technical, Science, etc.).
-Perfect for exploring books in a specific category.

-**Use this when:**
-- You're interested in a specific type of book
-- You want to explore similar works
-- You're building a themed reading list

 ### 👤 [By Author](by-author/README.md)
 Find books organized by author's last name.
-Ideal for discovering all works by your favorite authors.

-**Use this when:**
-- You're looking for books by a specific author
-- You want to explore an author's complete works
-- You're doing author-focused research

 ### 🎯 [By Topic](by-topic/README.md)
 Explore books organized by specific subjects or topics.
-Great for deep dives into particular areas of interest.

-**Use this when:**
-- You're researching a specific subject
-- You want to learn about a particular field
-- You're building expertise in an area

-## Adding Books
+## Connecting Books and Documentation

-When adding a new book, you can:
-1. Choose the most appropriate organization method
-2. Place the book file in the corresponding folder
-3. Update the folder's README with book details

-For detailed guidelines, see [CONTRIBUTING.md](../CONTRIBUTING.md)
+This `books` directory serves as the central index.
+The actual e-book files are located in [`../library`](../library/README.md).
+To enrich the collection, we encourage creating:

+-   **Book Summaries**: Brief overviews, stored in [`../docs/summaries`](../docs/summaries/README.md).
+-   **Reading Notes**: Detailed thoughts and analysis, stored in [`../docs/reading-notes`](../docs/reading-notes/README.md).

+When you add a book to the library and update the index here, please consider contributing a summary or notes to the `docs` folder to help others.

-## Finding Books
+## Finding Books and Documents

-- **Search**: Use GitHub's search feature to find books by title, author, or keywords
+-   **Browse Indices**: Use the links above to explore books by genre, author, or topic.
-- **Browse READMEs**: Each folder contains a README listing all books
+-   **Find Book Files**: All e-book files are located in the [`../library`](../library/README.md) directory.
-- **Check Summaries**: Visit `../docs/summaries/` for book overviews
+-   **Read Summaries & Notes**: Visit [`../docs/summaries`](../docs/summaries/README.md) for book overviews and [`../docs/reading-notes`](../docs/reading-notes/README.md) for detailed notes.

-## Supported Formats

-- PDF, EPUB, MOBI, AZW, and other e-book formats

 ---